 Findings reveal that when individuals weep, their pets also become upset.
 Dogs are not simply concerned when they see their humans upset.
 And will seek to assist in every way it can.

 Should I pet my dog while sleeping?

 Snuggling dogs while they are asleep can cause them to wake up.
-As a rule of thumb, it’s best to avoid handling a resting dog.
+As a rule, it’s best to avoid handling a resting dog.
 In that case, a soft stroke can assist in calming the dog.